stakater/developer-handbook/content/api/foundations.md

 Requests and responses will be made to address a particular resource or collection.
 Use the path to indicate identity, the body to transfer the contents and headers to communicate metadata.
-Query params may be used as a means to pass header information also in edge cases, but headers are preferred as they are more flexible and can convey more diverse information.
+Query parameters may be used as a means to pass header information also in edge cases, but headers are preferred as they are more flexible and can convey more diverse information.

-## Support ETags for Caching
+## Support `ETags` for Caching

 Include an `ETag` header in all responses, identifying the specific version of the returned resource.
 This allows users to cache resources